pindjouf/pindjouf.xyz/src/routes/posts/svelte.md

 # Svelte first impressions

 **TL;DR:** I remade my blog with sveltekit.

 This is kind of a tutorial to use as a reference more than anything else.
-You can find the source code to my blog which I remade with svelte, sveltekit and mdsvex here -> [repository](https://github.com/pindjouf/pindjouf.xyz).
+You can find the source code to my blog here -> [repository](https://github.com/pindjouf/pindjouf.xyz).

 ## Why am I using svelte & sveltekit?